-Director – Arthur Lubin, Screenplay – Jameson Brewer & John C. Rose, Adaptation – Joe di Mona, Based on the Novel by Theodore Pratt, Producer – Rose, Photography – Harold Stine, Music – Frank Perkins, Animation Supervisor – Vladimir Tytla, Art Direction – LeRoy Deane.
-Production Company – Warners
+Director – Arthur Lubin, Screenplay – Jameson Brewer & John C. Rose, Adaptation – Joe di Mona, Based on the Novel by Theodore Pratt, Producer – John C. Rose, Photography – Harold Stine, Music – Frank Perkins, Animation Supervisor – Vladimir Tytla, Art Direction – LeRoy Deane.
+Production Company – Warner Brothers.

 Don Knotts (Henry Limpet), Carole Cook (Bessie Limpet), Jack Weston (George Stickel), Andrew Duggan (General Harlick)